handrews/OpenAPI-Specification/src/oas.md

 #### Security Requirement Object Examples

-See also [Appendix F: Resolving Security Requirements in a Referenced Document](#appendix-f-resolving-security-requirements-in-a-referenced-document) for an example using Security Requirement Objects in multi-document OpenAPI Descriptions.
+See also [Implicit Connection Resolution Examples](#implicit-connection-resolution-examples) in [Appendix G: Parsing and Resolution Guidance](#appendix-g-parsing-and-resolution-guidance) for an example using Security Requirement Objects in multi-document OpenAPI Descriptions.

 ##### Non-OAuth2 Security Requirement